The First 12 Bars of Bill Haley

 A Place to Take a Step Forward

-Uzbek rock, despite a palpable creative upswing, continues to exist in an industrial vacuum, as a professional infrastructure as such is still absent.
-Specialized labels, promotion systems, music agents who would work in the genre—whatever you look for, alas, is missing.
-All this leaves even the most promising bands confined to club and festival "ghettos," and forces the musicians themselves to be not only multi-instrumentalists but multidisciplinary specialists in the broadest sense of the word: they are managers, sound engineers, PR specialists, and even loaders.
-This sometimes leads to burnout even among the most talented, preventing them from conserving even a little energy for that first major album.
+Uzbek rock, although clearly experiencing a creative resurgence, continues to exist in an industrial vacuum, as the professional infrastructure is still largely absent.
+There are no specialised labels, no established promotion systems, and no music agents working within the genre.
+As a result, even the most promising bands remain confined to club and festival “ghettos”, while musicians themselves are forced to become not only multi-instrumentalists but multidisciplinary professionals in the broadest sense: managers, sound engineers, publicists, and even stagehands.
+This often leads to burnout, leaving even the most talented with too little energy to record a first full-length album.